Abingdon School

-Abingdon School is a day and boarding independent school for boys in Abingdon-on-Thames, Oxfordshire, England.
-The twentieth oldest independent British school, it celebrated its 750th anniversary in 2006.
-The school was described as "highly selective, strongly academic" in The Tatler School Guide.
+Abingdon School is an independent day and boarding school in Abingdon-on-Thames, Oxfordshire, England.
+It is the twentieth oldest independent British school.
+In May 2024, Abingdon announced it would be moving to co-education, and would be fully co-educational by 2030.
+In 2022 the school was described as "highly selective, strongly academic" in The Tatler School Guide.

 History

 The date of Abingdon's foundation is unclear.
 Some believe the school to have been founded prior to the 12th century by the Benedictine monks of Abingdon Abbey, with a legal document of 1100 listing Richard the Pedagogue as the first headmaster.
 From its early years, the school used a room in St Nicolas' Church, which itself was built between 1121 and 1184.

 The school now takes its anniversary from the earliest surviving reference to the school – 1256 – a charter of Abingdon Abbey recording an endowment by Abbot John de Blosneville for the support of thirteen poor scholars.
-In the past though, the school considered itself as having been founded by John Roysse in 1563.
+In the past, though, the school considered itself as having been founded by John Roysse in 1563.
 This led to the unusual circumstance whereby the school celebrated its 400th anniversary in 1963, and then its 750th in 2006.

-By the time of Blosneville's endowment in 1256, the school had moved to a couple of rooms in Stert Street with a house for boarders at 3 Stert Street under the charge of a Dionysia Mundy.
+By the time of Blosneville's endowment in 1256 the school had moved to a couple of rooms in Stert Street, with a house for boarders at 3 Stert Street under the charge of a Dionysia Mundy.
 With John Roysse's re-endowment of 1563, the school moved to a site south of the Abbey gateway.
 Roysse was a prosperous mercer in the City of London, and through this association the school has received substantial benefactions from the Worshipful Company of Mercers.
 The name Roysse's School was commonly used until the 1960s.

-After the dissolution of Abingdon Abbey in 1538, the school passed through a difficult phase: the sixteenth century endowments by Old Abingdonians attempted to overcome the loss of monastic support.
-Thomas Tesdale, who had been a pupil in 1563, made provision for an Usher to teach six poor scholars from the Borough of Abingdon and offered support for thirteen Abingdon students to study at Oxford.
-This benefaction eventually developed into Pembroke College in 1624 by the re-foundation of Broadgates Hall.
+After the dissolution of Abingdon Abbey in 1538 the school passed through a difficult phase: the sixteenth century endowments by Old Abingdonians attempted to overcome the loss of monastic support.
+Thomas Tesdale, who had been a pupil in 1563, made provision for an Usher to teach six poor scholars from the Borough of Abingdon and offered support for thirteen Abingdon pupils to study at Oxford.
+This benefaction eventually developed into Pembroke College in 1624 by the refoundation of Broadgates Hall.